manan4587/Dream_Home/README.md

 # Contributing
 <ul>
-<li>We welcome contributions from the community!
-If you'd like to contribute to the DreamHome Real Estate Website, please follow these guidelines:</li>
+We welcome contributions from the community!
+If you'd like to contribute to the DreamHome Real Estate Website, please follow these guidelines:

 <li>Fork the repository.</li>
 <li>Create a new branch for your feature or bug fix.</li>